pratyayganguli/backend/Database/Relational-Databases/RelationalDatabaseConcepts.md

 #### What is Relational Database and when should we consider using it? ####

-Relational database is a kind of database where data is stored in tabular format in a more structured format.
+Relational database is a kind of database where data is stored in tabular format in a more structured format compared to other conventional formats like document-based, key-value pair.

 Usually developer considers using Relational Databases when -
 -  **Schema is consistent:** Whenever the data models are not subjected to flexibility.
 Relational databases prove to be effective as they offer rigid structure.